Influenza Vaccine

 Once a year

-The influenza virus attacks the respiratory system and is highly contagious.
-It spreads through coughing, sneezing, or contact with nasal secretions or phlegm.
-Symptoms include a fever of over 38 degrees Celsius, throat ache, headache, runny nose, coughing, muscle pain, weakness, fatigue, and reduced appetite.
+The flu virus targets the airways and spreads easily.
+It passes from person to person through coughing, sneezing, or contact with nasal mucus or phlegm.
+Symptoms include a fever over 38 degrees Celsius, sore throat, headache, runny nose, cough, muscle aches, weakness, tiredness, and loss of appetite.

 The influenza vaccine is safe and effective, providing protection throughout a single winter.
 Every fall, a vaccine is produced against the strains of influenza viruses anticipated to be the most prevalent in the next year.
 The recommendation to get vaccinated is particularly essential for individuals who are at high risk for serious complications from influenza, especially infants and young children between six months and five years old.

-- Inactivated influenza vaccine - administered to individuals aged six months and older.
+- Inactivated influenza vaccine—given to individuals aged six months and older.

-- Children up to nine years old who have not received the vaccine before should receive two doses, with a 4-week interval between the first and the second dose.
+Children up to nine years old who haven't had the vaccine before should get two doses, with a four-week gap between the first and second dose.

-- For all subsequent years, only one dose is required.
+For all any other age, only one dose is required.

 Type of vaccine | Vaccine composition | Vaccine administration |